WiolaWysopal/JenkinsGitHubCI/README.md

    - In the **Post-build Actions** section, add a step to configure, for example, an email with the build results.

 ---
+# Build and Test Automation with Maven and Jenkins

+Maven support has been added to the project, which enables easy dependency management and automation of the build process.
+With the integration with Jenkins, the configuration of pom.xml allows for:

+Automatic installation of dependencies – e.g., JUnit libraries for unit tests.
+Build process – Jenkins runs mvn clean install, which compiles the application and generates output files.
+Automatic test execution – tests defined in the AppTest.java file are run during every build.
+Test results are reported in the Jenkins interface.
+With these functionalities, the project demonstrates a basic CI/CD cycle:

+Building the application.
+Testing the code.
+Reporting results.
+The Maven configuration is a key element of this process and highlights its practical application in real-world DevOps environments.